vegarkarlsen/TDT4102_cpp/README.md

 # TDT4102_cpp

-$\center You must create template to compile code in vsCode$
+You must create template to compile code in vsCode